Investment Fees Will Cost You Millions

 - Other (hourly rate, flat fee, admin fee, hidden fees)

 None of these fees are mandatory, although the only way to avoid the first one is to completely avoid mutual funds and ETFs.
 The other 4 categories of fees can be avoided by staying away from fund companies that charge excessive fees and managing your own portfolio.
-I manage my portfolio made up almost entirely of Vanguard admiral funds, and the total annual fees are a shade under 0.1%.
+As a DIY Investor, I manage my own portfolio made up almost entirely of Vanguard admiral funds, and the total annual fees are a shade under 0.1%.

 To take a closer look at the effects of a range of fees on portfolio performance, I’d like to introduce my four friends.
 We’ll call them Agnes, Agatha, Jermaine, and Jack.